Wilhelm Batz: Group commander and surrender

-In June, his unit was moved to defend Romanian targets against the American 15th Air Force.
-Batz claimed two P-51 Mustang fighter aircraft and a B-24 Liberator bomber at this time.
-Batz was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 20 July for 188 victories, his 200th was achieved on 17 August 1944.
-The award was presented by Adolf Hitler at the Führerhauptquartier (Führer Headquarters) at Rastenburg on 25 August 1944.
-Two other Luftwaffe officers were presented with the Oak Leaves that day by Hitler, the night-fighter pilot Hauptmann (Captain) Heinz Strüning and the officer of anti-aircraft warfare, Major (Major) Herbert Lamprecht.
+On 1 June, III.
+Gruppe relocated to Roman in Romania.
+His unit defended Romanian targets against the United States Army Air Forces (USAAF) Fifteenth Air Force.
+Batz claimed two North American P-51 Mustang fighter aircraft on 23 June and a Consolidated B-24 Liberator bomber the following day.
+In aerial combat over Iași on 8 June, Batz claimed two aerial victories which included his 170th aerial victory.
+Batz was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 20 July for 188 victories.
+He was the 526th member of the German armed forces to be so honored.
+On 15 August, III.
+Gruppe moved to Warzyn Pierwszy, Poland.
+The airfield was located approximately 15 km west of Jędrzejów.
+Here on 17 August, Batz became an "ace-in-a-day" again and achieved his 200th aerial victory.
+That day, he shot down six Soviet aircraft near Sandomierz during the fighting of the Lvov–Sandomierz offensive.
+The Oak Leaves were presented by Adolf Hitler at the Führerhauptquartier (Führer Headquarters) at Rastenburg on 25 August 1944.
+Two other Luftwaffe officers were presented with the Oak Leaves that day by Hitler, the night-fighter pilot Hauptmann Heinz Strüning and the officer of anti-aircraft warfare, Major (Major) Herbert Lamprecht.
+Following the Oak Leaves presentation, Batz was granted home leave when Batz attended Erich Hartmann's wedding at Bad Wiessee on 10 September.

-By the end of 1944, Batz had shot down 224 enemy aircraft.
+By the end October 1944, Batz had claimed 226 aircraft shot down, placing him second behind Hartmann in III.
+Gruppe.
 On 1 February 1945, Batz was transferred to take command of II.
-Gruppe of JG 52, based in Hungary.
-He succeeded Hauptmann Erich Hartmann who had temporarily led the Gruppe after its former commander Major Gerhard Barkhorn had been transferred.
+Gruppe of JG 52, based at Veszprém in Hungary.
+He succeeded Hauptmann Hartmann who had temporarily led the Gruppe after its former commander Major Gerhard Barkhorn had been transferred.
 Command of III.
 Gruppe was then passed on to Major Adolf Borchers.
 Batz was awarded the Knight's Cross of the Iron Cross with Oak Leaves and Swords (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub und Schwertern) on 21 April 1945.
 The bestowal of the Swords to his Knight's Cross cannot be verified via the records held in the German Federal Archives.
 Batz presented evidence of the conferment which was confirmed by the Gemeinschaft der Jagdflieger (Association of German Armed Forces Airmen).

 On 4 May 1945, II.
-Gruppe moved to Zeltweg Air Base but did not fly combat missions from this airfield.
+Gruppe moved to Zeltweg Air Base but did not fly combat missions.
 On 8 May, General der Flieger Paul Deichmann, the commanding officer of Luftwaffenkommando 4, ordered the cease-fire by 12:00.
 To avoid capture by Soviet forces, Batz conferred with Deichmann and was ordered to fly his aircraft to Munich, landing at Unterbiberg where they surrendered to US forces, becoming prisoners of war.
 He and II.
 Gruppe personnel were then taken to Fürstenfeldbruck where most of the men were released in June 1945.
 Batz was taken to Bad Aibling where the ground personnel had surrendered and released shortly after.